Construction of new Outer Banks bridge attracts sightseers

 Jul.
 17, 2017

 NAGS HEAD, N.C.
-(AP) — Construction of a North Carolina bridge that will link isolated Hatteras Island to the mainland is attracting sightseers even though it's not quite halfway finished.
+(AP) — Construction of a North Carolina bridge to replace the one that links isolated Hatteras Island to the mainland is attracting sightseers even though it's not quite halfway finished.

-The $250 million span across the Oregon Inlet along North Carolina's Outer Banks will be nearly 3 miles long.
-It is scheduled to open in late 2018.
+The $250 million span across the Oregon Inlet along North Carolina's Outer Banks will be 2.8 miles long.
+It's scheduled to open in late 2018.

-Engineers ran the design through more than 100,000 computer simulations of the 45 worst storms to strike the Outer Banks in the past 160 years.
+Engineers ran the design through more than 100,000 computer simulations of the 45 worst storms to strike the Outer Banks in the past 160 years, the newspaper reported.
 They even accounted for a big barge slamming into its supports as happened to the current bridge in 1990.